woodyjon/TurtleCoin-Nest/docs/functional-tests.md

-Send TRTL, invalid payment id | error: wrong payment id format Send TRTL, valid payment id | popup TRTL sent. amount is received on the other end with correct payment id Send TRTL, valid integrated address | popup TRTL sent. amount is received on the other end with correct payment id from integrated address select the option local blockchain, restart | local blockchain should still be selected Test using the wallet with local blockchain selected | Test using the wallet with remote node selected |
+Send TRTL, invalid payment id | error: wrong payment id format Send TRTL, valid payment id | popup TRTL sent. amount is received on the other end with correct payment id Send TRTL, valid integrated address | popup TRTL sent. amount is received on the other end with correct payment id from integrated address
+Select the option local blockchain, restart | local blockchain should still be selected Open wallet with local blockchain selected and TurtleCoind started before | TurtleCoind should not be started automatically and should not close after wallet is closed
+Open wallet with local blockchain selected and TurtleCoind not started before | TurtleCoind should start automatically and should close after Nest is closed
+Test using the wallet with local blockchain selected | Test using the wallet with remote node selected |
 Reduce window height and test scrolling |